-The first tier of PBIS is prevention.
-Students are introduced and taught the school wide expectations during the first three weeks of school.
-The FACS PBIS matrix is posted in each classroom and reminds students and staff of the expectations of behavior.
-Behaviors are reinforced and modeled throughout the year and the PBIS framework is revisited as necessary.
-These expectations are reinforced by all staff members on campus on a daily basis.
-Additionally, relationships based on trust and respect are developed between students and staff helping to strengthen the school culture.
+The first tier is prevention.
+Students are introduced and taught the schoolwide expectations during the first three weeks of school.
+FPC's expectations are phrases posted in each classroom, staircase, and hallway that remind students and staff of the expectations of behavior.
+Behaviors are reinforced and modeled throughout the year and lessons are revisited as necessary.
+All staff members on campus on a daily basis reinforce these lessons and expectations.